The

 that is), but they represent the same power even though

 they look different.
-But, there are those who
+There are those who

 come to the conclusion that though the body, heads,

-beast sometimes) and the scarlet beast represent the
+and horns of the sea beast and the scarlet beast represent the

 are different.
 This web page is designed to